RayBB/openlibrary-docs/Podman-(docker-alternative).md

 ```

 Current plan is to try upgrading nodejs and see if that helps at all.
 Maybe it's running out of memory.

+PS: some of these complications may be due to me running on m1 mac / arm64.